Moebits/Moepictures.moe/readme.md

-# Moebooru.moe
+# Moepictures.moe

 **Update - 3/8/2023**
 I took down the online website because I can't afford the hosting costs.
 You can still run it locally using your own database and images.

-Moebooru is an image board site for cute anime art, organized by tags.
+Moepictures is an image board site for cute anime art, organized by tags.

 <img src="assets/misc/readme.png">

 ### Searching With Spaces

-Moebooru's tags use the dash ("-") as the delimeter, but the search can guess what tags you are looking for even if you use spaces.
+Moepictures's tags use the dash ("-") as the delimeter, but the search can guess what tags you are looking for even if you use spaces.

 ### Multiple Images Per Post

-Moebooru supports multiple images per post, which is great for comics and posts with lots of variations.
+Moepictures supports multiple images per post, which is great for comics and posts with lots of variations.
 We also have parent/child relationships for third-party posts.

 ### Image Filters